Qeedji/gekkota-os/SDK-G4/bootstrap App/example/social_distancing-pushbutton/README.md

 | SMA300  |`innes.adapters.serial.uart_1.syspath` | /dev/ttyUSB0  | /dev/ttyACM0
 | DMB400  |`innes.adapters.serial.uart_1.syspath` | /dev/ttyAS1   | /dev/ttyACM0

-- to deal only with only one specific push button, in the `Configuration > Variables` pane, , it is advised to enter the push button MAC address in the `field1` variable input.
+- to deal only with only one specific push button, in the `Configuration > Variables` pane, it is advised to enter the push button MAC address in the `field1` variable input with the pattern *AABBCCDDEEFF*.

 - then reboot the `Qeedji` device.